 The basic procedures are to book ahead, via the app, choosing the most convenient locations for you.
 Once booked and paid, you receive an email with location information and SMS confirmation number.
 Bring this and a photo ID to the drop-off.

 There’s a lot of information on Nannybag’s website regarding unexpected situations, like a drop site closing early, or severe flight delays, so make sure you read the site thoroughly.
 The bottom line is it sounds like they’re pretty flexible with cancellations but document with photos, etc.

 And they’ve already kept over 350,000 bags at their network of “Nanny’s.”

 Back in 2015, some travelers with the same question I asked (“there has to be a solution”) began to create a luggage storage network.
-Behold – Stasher, a company that operates similarly as Nannybag.com, but without an app.
+Behold – Stasher, a company that operates similarly as Nannybag.com.
+They also have a convenient app!

 Their “StashPoints” are also shops and hotels, and reservations are booked online – preferably before your trip.
 They charge six pounds/bag for the first 24 hours and five pounds for each additional 24 hours.

 The process is similar, beginning with booking and paying online and receiving an email confirmation.
-Two differences from Nannybag.com are insurance coverage (750 pounds/bag) and flexibility of drop off and pick up times – as long as you stay within the timeframe that the StashPoint is open and your fees are paid.
+Two differences from Nannybag.com are insurance coverage (up to 1000 pounds/bag) and flexibility of drop off and pick up times – as long as you stay within the timeframe that the StashPoint is open and your fees are paid.